QpxDesign/quail-api/README.md

 ### How it works
 First, we take the inputted passage, split it into individual sentences, and rank each sentence by relevance to the query using SentenceTransformers.
 We then take the top-n ranked sentences, combine them back into a new passage, and use FastChat-T5, a Text-To-Text Transfer Transformer Learning-based langague model to summarize the passage.
 FastChat-T5 is based on Google's Flan XL T5 Model.
 ### How to use
 Paste in your passage, and query, and hit 'Go'!
 Depending on how busy the site is, it may take some time for you to get your summary.
 Using a Redis database, we queue summary jobs, and execute them one-by-one in the order that they are recieved.
 Each summary takes around 30 seconds.
-(Note, Summary Generation is still a WIP)
+QUEUE EXECUTER MUST USE PYTHON=3.10!
 ### Dependencies
 - [SentenceTransformers](https://www.sbert.net/)
 - [FastChat-T5](https://huggingface.co/lmsys/fastchat-t5-3b-v1.0)